-The Department’s mission is to prepare quality graduates in the field of accounting and auditing in international environment.
+The Department’s mission is to prepare high-quality graduates for their carriers in international accounting and auditing.
 Education is an investment into human capital bringing benefits in the long-term horizon.
-This is why we prepare our students not only with a view to smoothly enter their jobs immediately after graduation, but we provide them with necessary theoretical background, on which they can capitalise when flexibly adapting to the everchanging and challenging requirments of job market.
+This is why we prepare our students not only with a view to smoothly enter their jobs immediately after graduation, but we provide them with necessary theoretical background on which they can capitalise when flexibly adapting to the everchanging and challenging job market.

 The Department of Financial Accounting and Auditing is the largest workplace of this specialisation in the Czech Republic.
 The Department consists of approximately 50 employees and Ph.D. students.
 Furthermore, the Department extensively cooperates with the experts from business practice as well as public administration.

 - Corporate reporting in compliance with Czech GAAP, International Financial Reporting Standards (IFRS) and US generally accepted accounting principles (US GAAP)